coderepohub/AskMePY/README.md

-# A Python Project to interact with Google Map API
+# A Python Application to return queries for any kind of questions
 ## This is a simple python project which uses *WolframAlpha* API

 Before running the application make sure to install wolframalpha and wikipedia using the pip command